-A meter can only be verified on-site if the system has been set up allowing for this to be carried out.
-If a meter is to be verified off-site in a laboratory, the verifier is likely to require that a section of up and down stream pipe work lengths from the on-site system also be taken to the laboratory to replicate the in-situ conditions.
+Verification is to be performed on-site or, at an accredited laboratory with permission from the Consenting Authority.
+If the meter is verified in a laboratory, the verifier may require that the minimum upstream and downstream pipe work lengths required to minimise flow disturbances in the configuration (as set out in Section B2.3.2), are also dismantled and used in the laboratory verification.
 It is therefore necessary to consider the verification process when selecting the installation and pipe work configuration for a water meter.